-Valle de Guadalupe provides some excellent wines to go with your seafood, but if wine is not your thing, Ensenada also boasts a good number of up and coming craft breweries.
-We heard that even beer lovers from San Diego take regular trips to Baja Norte’s breweries, and that’s very telling coming from one of the US top 3 craft beer cities!
+Valle de Guadalupe provides some excellent wines to go with your seafood.
+But if wine is not your thing, Ensenada also boasts a good number of up and coming craft breweries.
+We heard that even beer lovers from San Diego take regular trips to Baja Norte’s breweries.
+That’s very telling coming from one of the US top 3 craft beer cities!

 Among the names that should be on your radar is Aguamala, described by some locals as “the happiest place on earth.”
 Craft beers, octopus tacos and tempura oysters in a beachside setting?
 I can see why!
 Mako Ale and Astillero IPA were our favorites.

-Best positioned for spectacular sunsets is Wendlandt (there’s a town center location too which we haven’t been to), where aside from great beers made in-house you can also enjoy fresh shrimp ceviche, oysters, veggie tostadas, octopus quesadillas and to finish off – brownies with stout reduction!
+Best positioned for spectacular sunsets is Wendlandt.
+(There’s a town center location too which we haven’t been to).
+Aside from great beers made in-house you can also enjoy fresh shrimp ceviche, oysters, veggie tostadas, octopus quesadillas etc. And to finish off – brownies with stout reduction!

 Even beer lovers from San Diego take regular trips to Baja Norte’s breweries.

 Another good sunset viewing spot is the patio of Transpeninsular Brewery.
 Try their Carretera 3 IPA or Kilometro 5.5.
 Milk Stout (tacos de gobernador make for a great beer snack!).
-Fans of Breaking Bad will appreciate the quaint Heisenberg Taproom and their unique honey ale Cuantica and decent stouts – Alma Negra and Fumata Negra.
+Fans of Breaking Bad will appreciate the quaint Heisenberg Taproom.
+Their unique honey ale Cuantica and stouts Alma Negra and Fumata Negra are a must.

 Our favorite brewery, or rather a beer hall as they serve a curated selection of different local craft brews, is Alta Baja.
-If you can only visit one drink venue on your visit to Ensenada, make it this one – you can not only try a variety of Baja beers (plus a couple of Ballast Point signatures), but also Valle de Guadalupe wines from Bodegas de Santo Tomás winery located across the street.
+If you can only visit one drink venue on your visit to Ensenada, make it this one.
+You can try a variety of Baja beers (plus a couple of Ballast Point signatures) in one place.
+Plus there are also Valle de Guadalupe wines from Bodegas de Santo Tomás winery located across the street.

 Alta Baja also has a short but impressive food menu.
 Do yourself a favor and try their ceviche ecuatoriano, or ceviche Ecuadorian style, i.e. with peanut dressing.
 Hopefully it’s still on the menu.
 One of the top 3 ceviches we’ve ever tasted, and we had previously spent a month in Peru.

 Tired of fish and seafood after a few days?
-For veggie comfort food that only locals seem to know about, make your way to Los Carbones on Calle Bucaneros for a baked potato with cheesy corn topping (ask for Papa Campirana).
+For veggie comfort food that only locals seem to know about, make your way to Los Carbones on Calle Bucaneros.
+Order a baked potato with cheesy corn topping (ask for Papa Campirana).
 They have Wendlandt beer on tap to wash it down with.